 A click on vaccinate computer will immediately disable autorun on the computer system.
-The USB drive vaccination option on the other hand will disable autorun from selected usb flash drives.
-The drives have to be connected to the computer system before the computer can be protected.
-Every connected usb flash drive will be listed in a pulldown menu.
-A click on vaccinate usb will prevent autorun from being executed from that usb flash drive.
+The USB drive vaccination option on the other hand disables autorun on the selected usb flash drive instead.

-It should be noted that it is not possible to undo the autorun protection of a selected usb flash drive in the computer system using the security software.
-Another limitation is that it will only work on usb flash drives that have been formatted with the FAT or FAT32 file system.
+It should be noted that it is not possible to undo the autorun protection of a selected USB flash drive in the computer system using the security software.
+Another limitation is that it will only work on USB flash drives that have been formatted with the FAT or FAT32 file system.

 That tool looks much better from the first view.
 I only reply to this because I commented on your article to BD’s tool.